derekburgess/jaws/docs/storage/neo4j-schema.md

 provenance, digest, and confirmation.
 Erase repeats that plan inside one transaction, preserves schema/audit nodes, and fails closed if anything changed.

-## Later Milestone 2 versions
+## Milestone 2 target and later versions

-Versions 1–5 do not add the optional graph finding index.
-Retention, administration, and portable managed-evidence export/import operate over version 5; experiment index nodes are discovery metadata and are not copied into evidence bundles.
+Version 6 completes the Milestone 2 managed schema.
+Retention, administration, and portable managed-evidence export/import operate over version 6; experiment and finding index nodes are reconstructable discovery metadata and are not copied into evidence bundles.
 Later versions must document their contracts before implementation and retain Benchmark 0 compatibility until their parity gates pass.